ray-project/ray_lightning/README.md

 # replace with the appropriate host and port
 ray.init("ray://<head_node_host>:10001")
 ```
-Now you can run your training script on the laptop, but have it execute as if your laptop has the resources of the cluster.
+Now you can run your training script on the laptop, but have it execute as if your laptop has all the resources of the cluster!

-Note: When using with Ray Client, you must disable checkpointing and logging for your Trainer by setting `checkp`
+Note: When using with Ray Client, you must disable checkpointing and logging for your Trainer by setting `checkpoint_callback` and `logger` to `False`.

 ## Horovod Plugin on Ray
 Or if you prefer to use Horovod as the distributed training protocol, use the `HorovodRayPlugin` instead.